Ananya2003Gupta/DermCareAI/README.md

 A comprehensive mobile clinic for dermatologists to manage their patients, appointments, and medical records.
 It is designed for independent dermatologists and use in remote/rural areas where PC setup might be too costly and difficult to maintain.

+⚠️ **Disclaimer**: The AI-based skin cancer screening feature included in DermCareAI is intended for research and educational purposes only.
+It has not been clinically tested or approved for medical diagnosis or treatment.
+Users should consult licensed medical professionals for any clinical decisions.

 ## Features

 - Patient Profile Management
 - Appointment Scheduling
 - Medical Records Management
-- AI-based Skin Cancer Screening
+- AI-based Skin Cancer Screening *(Research tool; not clinically validated)*
 - Digital Prescriptions & Notes
 - Reports & Analytics
 - Secure Data Storage